 There are also small parts where Dave wasn't present and John tells the story instead.
-These parts have a suspiciously high occurrence of backflips, as well as a chase scene that John resolves by "stealing a nearby horse."
+These parts have a suspiciously high occurrence of backflips.
+John also resolves a chase scene by "stealing a nearby horse" in spite of driving a car before and after the scene.
 As David points out early on, "If you know John, you'll take the details for what they're worth.
-Please also remember that, where John claims to have 'gotten up at three-thirty' to perform this investigation, it was far more likely he was still up and somewhat drunk from the night before."
+Please also remember that, where John claims to have "gotten up at three-thirty" to perform this investigation, it was far more likely he was still up and somewhat drunk from the night before."

 Also, when Dave is talking to Arnie, he gets called out on the fact that he changes the number of people in their group as they head to Vegas, which is actually due to one of them becoming an Unperson.

 Viral Transformation: The effect of various worm creatures and/or a sufficiently large dose of Soy Sauce, if not outright possession.

 The Virus: Horrifying sapient worm-things from another dimension that will burst you apart and spread more worm things.
 They're used by Korrok and the Shadow Men to subjugate universes.